 So you've made some credit mistakes.
 And now that you are older and wiser, you are ready for the mortgage, or your first car, or your first credit card.
 But oops!
-You can't seem to get approved because of that pesky credit score.
+You can't seem to get approved because of a bad credit score.
 It's a classic tale!
 But, no worries, there are some simple ways to improve your credit score quickly!

 1. FIX YOUR REPORT